-Preheat the oven to 350F degrees.
+- Preheat the oven to 350 degrees F.

-On a cutting board, lay out the slices of bread and remove the crust with a knife.
+- On a cutting board, lay out the slices of bread and remove the crust with a knife.
 Use your palm to gently press down the bread.
 You don't have to press too hard, just a little.

-Add the "bottom" 4 bread slices to a baking sheet.
+- Add the "bottom" 4 bread slices to a baking sheet.

-Set four slices aside to be the tops for the breakfast pockets.
+- Set four slices aside to be the tops for the breakfast pockets.

-On the bottom halves, add cheese, salsa, egg, and cilantro.
+- On the bottom halves, add cheese, salsa, egg, and cilantro.
 Feel free to customize these further with your favorite breakfast ingredients.

-Place the top half bread slice on top of the bottom half.
+- Place the top half bread slice on top of the bottom half.
 Use a fork to press down the edges of the bread to seal all the way around the bread.

-Place on a baking sheet and bake at 350F degrees for 10 minutes.
+- Place on a baking sheet and bake at 350º F for 10 minutes.
 I used my toaster oven, but feel free to use your regular oven as well.